 When you ping it, your computer will resolve the name to the correct IP address:

 You Can Redirect Any Website to Another website by modifying the Host file.
 For Ex: you want your To Redirect YouTube.com to Twitter.com Means when you open Youtube.com on your web browser it automatically redirects to twitter.com.

-For this first we need the Twitter’s IP address. we can Get this by using the ping Command.
-Open command prompt by click on Start type cmd and hit enter key.
+For this first we need the Twitter’s IP address. we can Get this by using the ping command.
+Open command prompt by click on Start type cmd and hit the enter key.
 Now type ping twitter.com -t you will see the twitter.com numeric IP address.

 Now on Host file Add the Twitter IP Space and The Domain Name

 This line tells our computer to connect Youtube.com to Twitter’s IP address.
 Type Youtube.com you’ll end up at Twitter!